d3040/resume/README.md

 ## About

-This is a journey looking for the ultimate resume, no mess with the style, simple, neat... escalable.
+This is a journey looking for the ultimate résumé, no mess with the style, simple, neat... **escalable**.
 While in digital format you'll see your entire path, on the PDF (print option) you'll get a one-sheet résumé.

 ## The Future